bisgardo/uber-challenge/README.md

 ### Setup

 0. Install the Go App Engine SDK (has batteries included) using instructions found elsewhere.
+The `goapp` program mentioned will can be located in the directory of the SDK, so you might as well add this directory to your `PATH` environment variable.
+The "instructions found elsewhere" should also advise you to set a `GOPATH` environment variable to the path of your "workspace" folder.
-1. Create an App Engine trial account, give Google your credit card info, and make the sign of the cross.
+1. Create an App Engine trial account, give Google your credit card information, and make the sign of the cross.
-2. Create project in the console
+2. Create a new suitable named project in the [web console](https://console.cloud.google.com).
-3. Create a Cloud SQL instance in the [web console](https://console.cloud.google.com).
-Make sure it's in the correct location (cannot be changed later) and make sure that your app is authorized to access it (which it should be automatically).
+3. Create a Cloud SQL instance in the web console.
+Make sure it's in the correct regional location (cannot be changed later) and make sure that your app is authorized to access it (which it should be automatically).
-4. Open the Cloud Shell (upper right corner of the console).
+4. Open the Cloud Shell (upper right corner of the web console).
 Connect to the database using the command `gcloud beta sql connect [DB-instance-ID] --user=root`.
 Then create the database `locations` using the MySQL command `create database locations;`.
 5. After changing the `application` field of `app.yaml` to the ID of your project, deploy the app using the local